Skip to content

 3. Provider controller watches Provider resources, creates a Version resource for each version and OS/architecture combination in spec.versions, and tracks the latest version

-4. Version controller watches Version resources, fetches module source from GitHub or provider binaries from the HashiCorp Releases API, computes SHA256 checksums, generates GPG signatures (for providers), and uploads archives to the configured storage backend
+4. Version controller watches Version resources, fetches module source from GitHub or provider binaries via the OpenTofu registry download API, computes SHA256 checksums, generates GPG signatures (for providers), and uploads archives to the configured storage backend

-5. Server handles OpenTofu/Terraform requests, queries Kubernetes for Module, Provider, and Version resources, and redirects downloads to the storage backend
+5. Server handles OpenTofu/Terraform read requests, queries Kubernetes for Module, Provider, Version, and (when OIDC is enabled) GroupBinding resources, serves or redirects artifact downloads, and records download events in the bundled Valkey stats store

 Services